bachinblack/Zappy/README.md

 the .dll / .so needed to run this application is a container for the network layer of the project (For the project, the network layer HAD to be done in C)

+I did not work on the server, neither on the AI, but i did the unity work by myself.